ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 Challenge Number 2 is pretty easy.
 When we ask ChatGPT our question, all we need to add at the end is: `Do not include the question in your response.
 Do not provide explanations.`

 Challenge Number 1 is a little bit more difficult.
 The reason being, is how do we provide context to ChatGPT?
-Ideally, ChatGPT could use in addition to our database, schema, and table names, the columns, and their descriptions.
+Ideally, ChatGPT could use in addition to our database, schema, and table names, the table's columns by name, and their descriptions.
 If we're building this application to be able to look at all of the databases we use for reporting, it could lead to a large amount of information being provided to ChatGPT for context alone.
 Since this is a small scale demonstration, I chose to create a YAML file for my tables.

 ```yaml
 table: